apify/apify-docs/sources/platform/storage/dataset.md

 ## Limits {#limits}

-* DAta storage formats that use tabulation (like HTML, CSV, and EXCEL) are limited to a maximum of **3000** columns.
+* Data storage formats that use tabulation (like HTML, CSV, and EXCEL) are limited to a maximum of **3000** columns.
 Data exceeding this limit will not be retrieved.

 * The `pushData()`method is constrained by the receiving API's size limit.
 It accepts objects with JSON size under *9MB*.
 While individual objects within an array must not exceed *9MB*, the overall size has no restriction.

-* The maximum length for dataset names in 63 characters.
+* The maximum length for dataset names is 63 characters.

 ### Rate limiting {#rate-limiting}